 Newborns are born biologically immature with still developing nervous systems including an underdeveloped breathing mechanism.
 If you have ever watched a newborn sleep you will notice that their breathing has no real set patterns and at times they actually appear to stop breathing anywhere from 10-15 seconds.
 This is called periodic breathing and is actually normal for an infant.
 The younger and more premature the baby, the more irregular the breathing pattern.
 Around 6 months of age breathing patterns develop and you will see periodic breathing start to diminish.

-The peak incidence of SIDS is around 3 months when babies begin to have longer stretches of deep sleep and many people say, the baby is finally starting to sleep better.
+The peak incidence of SIDS is around 3 months when babies begin to have longer stretches of deep sleep and many people say, the baby is finally starting to sleep better you might also want to get him some baby gift hampers so he can play and get more tired.
 During this deep sleep babies are less responsive to the breathing-stimulating effects of low oxygen and increase carbon dioxide.
 Studies of near-miss death of SIDS and siblings of SIDS infants show that these babies wake fewer times at night.

 During the first few months infants go from deep sleep to light sleep and back and forth.
 Researchers believe that the arousal from deep sleep into light sleep is essential for babies to resume breathing in those babies who have less effective self starting mechanisms.